risk-first/website/Agency-Risk.md

 - **Police**: to defend from _within_ the system, against internal [Agency Risk](Agency-Risk).
 - **Subterfuge**: hiding, camouflage, disguises, pretending to be something else.

-These work various levels in **our own bodies**:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
+These work at various levels in **our own bodies**:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
 Our _bodies_ have _skin_ to keep the world out, and we have _mouths_, _eyes_, _pores_ and so on to allow things in and out.
 We have an _immune system_ to act as the police.

 **Our societies** work in similar ways: in medieval times, a city would have walls, guards and gates to keep out intruders.
 Nowadays, we have customs control, borders and passports.

-We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) and we lock down _ports_ on servers to ensure there are the minimum number of _doors_ to guard.
-We _police_ the servers with monitoring tools and we _guard_ access using passwords and other identification approaches.
+We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) and we lock down _ports_ on servers to ensure there are the minimum number of _doors_ to guard,  we _police_ the servers with monitoring tools, and we _guard_ access using passwords and other identification approaches.

 [Agency Risk](Agency-Risk) and [Security Risk](Agency-Risk#security) thrive on complexity:  the more complex the systems we create, the more opportunities there are for bad actors to insert themselves and extract their own value.
 The dilemma is, _increasing security_ also means increasing [Complexity Risk](Complexity-Risk), because secure systems are necessarily more complex than insecure ones.